Sampling-aware Adversarial Attacks Against Large Language Models: Related work

 \section{Related work}

 \textbf{Existing LLM attacks.} The current literature on LLM attacks presents two distinct attack strategies.
-One set of methods focuses on finding a single prompt that reliably elicits a harmful response~\citep{liu2023autodan,zou2023universal}. \citet{zou2023universal} first show that a single adversarial prompt can consistently trigger affirmative responses to harmful queries.
+One class of methods focuses on finding a single prompt that reliably elicits a harmful response~\citep{liu2023autodan,zou2023universal}. \citet{zou2023universal} first show that a single adversarial prompt can consistently trigger affirmative responses to harmful queries.
 Their approach, Greedy Coordinate Gradient (GCG), optimizes adversarial suffix tokens to maximize the likelihood of a predefined affirmative target response to circumvent alignment.
-Later work uses genetic algorithms to generate jailbreaks resembling natural language inputs, making them harder to detect by perplexity defenses~\citep{liu2023autodan}.
+Later work uses genetic algorithms to generate jailbreaks resembling natural language inputs, making them harder to detect with perplexity-based defenses~\citep{liu2023autodan}.
 The other class of methods relies on sampling a large number of completions while achieving low per-sample success rates.
-For example, by sampling one completion at every attack iteration~\citep{schwinn2024soft,hughes2024best,andriushchenko2024jailbreaking} or generating multiple candidate jailbreaks for every sample~\citep{liao2024amplegcg}.
+For example, some methods sample one completion at every attack iteration~\citep{andriushchenko2024jailbreaking,schwinn2024soft}, and others generate multiple candidate jailbreaks in parallel~\citep{hughes2024best,liao2024amplegcg}.

-Both strategies overlook the probabilistic nature of the generation process, where even a small chance of a harmful response can trigger long-tail risk through repeated sampling with the same attack.
-While developing reliable and consistent jailbreak prompts is valuable for many practical use cases, accurately characterizing tail risks remains crucial for providing safety guarantees, especially in large-scale real-world deployments \citep{jones2025forecasting}.
-Moreover, even approaches that use multiple attempts often rely on overly simplistic point estimates of robustness provided by greedy generations, which fail to capture true risk and lead to an overestimation of model robustness \citep{scholten2024probabilistic}.
-Motivated by these limitations, we propose to bridge this gap by integrating both optimization and sampling to evaluate the combined effect of both paradigms in a principled probabilistic framework.
+Both strategies overlook the probabilistic nature of the generation process, in which even a small chance of a harmful response can trigger long-tail risk through repeated sampling with the same attack.
+While developing reliable and consistent jailbreak prompts is valuable for many practical use cases, accurately characterizing tail risks remains crucial for providing safety guarantees, especially in large-scale, real-world deployments \citep{jones2025forecasting}.
+Moreover, recent research indicates that commonly used point estimates of robustness provided by greedy generation fail to capture true risk and lead to an overestimation of model robustness~\citep{scholten2024probabilistic}.
+Motivated by these limitations, we propose to bridge this gap by integrating optimization and sampling to evaluate the combined effect of both paradigms.